ganeshh123/kanban-board/README.md

 ### Running Locally
 1. Download or clone this repository
 2. Run index.html as a server
+### Web Server
-Needs to be run as a server, as Babel cannot access the file system.
+Needs to be run as a server locally, as Babel cannot access the file system.
+I recommend using [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VS Code.
+Can be hosted online as a regular page.
 ### Technology Stack
 - [React](https://github.com/facebook/react) for List and Task Components
 - [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) for draggable tasks